MikeMcChillin/H5BP-Compass/README.md

         line-height: 1
         text-rendering: optimizeLegibility
 # Mixins
-    /* Both a fix for IE 7 & 8 with Rems, and a reminder to always use ems */
+    **Both a fix for IE 7 & 8 with Rems, and a reminder to always use ems**
     @include font-size($size)
 # Helper Classes
     /* Replace text with an image */